rolemadelen/covid-directory/README.md

-# Country Directories
+# COVID-19 Directory

-Simple Vue.js application.

-Click on a country to view the details of each country.
+Click a country to view number of COVID-19 cases in a country.

 ![sample](./assets/sample.png)